Flotomate/product_docs/source/report-management/preview-a-report.rst

 Preview a Report
 ================

-Flotomate allows you to preview a Report of a specific period and download the output as either PDF or Excel.
+Motadata allows you to preview a Report of a specific period and download the output as either PDF or Excel.
 The Custom Reports page facilitates the generation of a preview.